simontran7/dev-notes/ds-and-algo/algorithm-patterns.md

 #### Use Case

 - Track elements seen so far for uniqueness
-- Store a chunk (or all) elements of the input
+- Store a chunk (or all) of the input for fast lookups

 #### Template